imagej/napari-imagej/doc/examples/scripting.rst

 Puncta Segmentation with SciJava Scripts (headless)
 ===================================================

 Using `SciJava Scripts`_ we can automate the execution of sequential calls to ImageJ ecosystem functionality.
-Scripts written in any of SciJava's `supported scripting languages <https://imagej.net/scripting/#supported-languages>`_ will be automatically discovered and exposed by napari-imagej within the napari-imagej searching interface.
+Scripts written in any of SciJava's `supported scripting languages <https://imagej.net/scripting/#supported-languages>`_ will be automatically discovered and searchable within napari-imagej, just like other commands.

 *Notably*, all SciJava Scripts can be run headlessly; since SciJava Scripts can headlessly call classic ImageJ functionality, **SciJava Scripts allow running classic ImageJ functionality without the ImageJ GUI**.

-In this example, we will transform PyImageJ's `Puncta Segmentation`_ example into a SciJava Script.
-This SciJava Script can then be executed in napari-imagej **or** in ImageJ2, increasing portability!
+For this example, we translated PyImageJ's `Puncta Segmentation`_ into a SciJava Script.
+This SciJava Script can be executed in napari-imagej **or** in ImageJ2, increasing portability!

-For more information on the use case itself, please visit the PyImageJ Puncta Segmentation example.
+For more information on the use case itself, please see the original PyImageJ Puncta Segmentation example.

 The Code
 --------